nest-desktop/nest-desktop/docs/user/usage-advance/synapse-model.rst

    :align: right
    :target: #connect-neurons-with-non-static-synapse

-After you initially build the neurons with their connections, you can select another synapse model (Here: :bdg:`Tsodyks synapse`).
+After you have initially built the neurons with their connections, you can select another synapse model (Here: :bdg:`Tsodyks synapse`).
-Configure the parameter values for facilitating or depressing synapse.
+Configure the parameter values for facilitating or depressing the synapse.

 |br|